-Honor A. P. has always shown potential, and the patience of trainer John Shirreffs was rewarded when the talented 3-year-old rallied to a decisive win in the $400,000 Santa Anita Derby (G1) at Santa Anita Park.
+Honor A. P. has always shown potential, and the patience of trainer John Shirreffs was rewarded when the talented 3-year-old rallied to a decisive win in the $400,000 Santa Anita Derby (G1) at Santa Anita.

-The victory secured Honor A. P. 100 qualification points on the Road to the Kentucky Derby, assuring the classy $850,000 yearling purchase a spot in the starting gate at Churchill Downs.
-And while Honor A. P. has yet to negotiate the Kentucky Derby’s 1 1/4-mile distance, his pedigree suggests the added real estate will only enhance his chances of victory on the first Saturday in September.
+When added to runner-up efforts in the San Felipe (G2) and Shared Belief S., the victory was more than sufficient to secure Honor A. P. a spot in the starting gate at Churchill Downs.
+And while the $850,000 yearling purchase has yet to negotiate the Kentucky Derby’s 1 1/4-mile distance, Honor A. P.’s pedigree suggests the added real estate will only enhance his chances of victory on the first Saturday in September.

 |Honor A. P. Pedigree|

 Honor A. P. hails from the first crop of foals sired by Honor Code, the champion older dirt male of 2015.
 Though Honor Code peaked as a 4-year-old, utilizing powerful bursts of acceleration to win the one-mile Metropolitan H. (G1) and 1 1/8-mile Whitney (G1), he also demonstrated enough early precocity to nab the 1 1/8-mile Remsen (G2) and place in the one-mile Champagne (G1) as a juvenile.